-Wondering which baby gear you need to add to your baby shower registry?
+Wondering which baby gear, you need to add to your baby shower registry?
+Have you heard of “Container Baby Syndrome?”

 Perhaps your pediatrician mentioned “container baby syndrome” and you’re wondering about healthy infant development.

 If you walk the aisles of any big box store, there’s no shortage of brightly colored and comfy looking baby gear.
-Your registry checklists are filled with every baby container ever made.
+Your registry checklists has loads of baby gear listed.

 If baby gear, also referred to as containers, are so popular, they must serve an important purpose for infants, right?